leoAshu/nodejs-essentials/README.md

 - Some important global objects are:
     - `Process`:
         - provides information about, and control over the current Node.js process instance.
-        - can be used to collect information from the terminal using `process.argv`.
+        - `process.argv`: can be used to collect information from the terminal.
+        - `process.stdin` and `process.stdout`: standard input and standard output.